How to configure AnQiCMS to automatically write the PID to a specified file when it starts?

 BINNAME=anqicms BINPATH=/www/wwwroot/anqicms # Please modify the installation directory of AnQiCMS according to the actual path

-PIDFILE="\(BINPATH/\)BINNAME.pid" # Define PID file path
+PIDFILE=(BINPATH/)BINNAME.pid" # Define PID file path"}

-Check if PID file exists
+Check if the PID file exists

 if [ -f “$PIDFILE” ]; then